Categories

 As we transition into the Third Wave, we will meet new and evolved challenges.

 Surveillance capabilities are likely to expand by at least an order of magnitude.
-Not only will there be many new ways to gather data, but technology such as artificial intelligences (AI) will greatly increase the capability to process such data into meaningful information.
+Not only will there be many new ways to gather data, but technology such as artificial intelligences (AI) will greatly increase the capability to process such data into meaningful information within a useful time frame.

 More so than in the past, information will be both a currency and a weapon.